Student Conduct Process

 - The Residence Life staff member will forward the violation to a Coordinator of Residence Life by filling out an Incident Report form.

 - After a violation has occurred, the appropriate Administrator (either the Coordinator of Residence Life, Director of Residence Life, or the Vice President of Student Affairs) will meet with the student.
-Once the student meets with the Administrator, he/she will choose to have the case heard by the Student-Staff Judicial Council or have an administrative hearing.
+Once the student meets with the Administrator, he/she will choose to have the case heard by the Student Conduct Board or have an administrative hearing.

 - If the student selects to have an administrative hearing, the appropriate Administrator will explore all aspects and evidence pertaining to the incident.
 The Administrator will then decide on the guilt or innocence of the student.
 If guilty, the Administrator will assign a sanction.
 There is no right to an appeal in an administrative hearing.

-- If the student selects the Student-Staff Judicial Council, the council will meet and decide on the guilt or innocence of the student.
+- If the student selects the Student Conduct Board, the council will meet and decide on the guilt or innocence of the student.
 If guilty, the Council shall recommend appropriate sanction(s) to the Vice President of Student Affairs.
 The Vice President then will impose a sanction but will not be limited to the sanctions recommended by the Council.
-The student will have a right to appeal the sanction only in cases held by the Judicial Council.
+The student will have a right to appeal the sanction only in cases held by the Student Conduct Board.

 The following are forms of disciplinary actions that result from violations of College and residence hall policies, regulations and guidelines (this is not meant to be a complete list):